fran-retfie/multiData-Logger/README.md

 # multiData-Logger
-DataLogger multi use for GPS, inertial and atmospheric data
+Multi use dataLogger for GPS, inertial and atmospheric data